Philadelphia Jack O'Brien

-Joseph Francis Hagan (better known as Philadelphia Jack O'Brien) (January 17, 1878 – November 12, 1942) was an American world light heavyweight boxing champion in 1905 when he defeated Bob Fitzsimmons for the universal world title.
-Rather than defending his title, O'Brien instead abandoned it in order to fight at heavyweight.
+Joseph Francis Hagan (better known as Philadelphia Jack O'Brien) born James Francis Hagan or Hagen, and also identified in some sources as Joseph Francis Hagan, (January 17, 1878 – November 12, 1942) was an American professional boxer who held the world light heavyweight title in 1905 after defeating Bob Fitzsimmons.
+Active from the 1890s to the early 1910s, he competed across the middleweight, light heavyweight, and heavyweight divisions, and fought leading boxers of his era including Bob Fitzsimmons, Tommy Burns, Stanley Ketchel, Jack Johnson, and Sam Langford.

 Nat Fleischer, founder and editor of The Ring Magazine, ranked O'Brien as the No. 2 All-Time Light Heavyweight, and famed boxing promoter Charley Rose ranked him as the No. 3 All-Time Light Heavyweight.

 O'Brien was inducted into the Ring Magazine hall of fame in 1968, the World Boxing Hall of Fame in 1987, and the International Boxing Hall of Fame in 1994.